Lowell mill girls

 Yet through the Lowell Offering and other reports published around the time, it is demonstrated that the reality of working in the mills was not all rewarding.
 Though women gained economic independence, it came at various costs.
 The Lowell mill girls would work 12-14 hours a day in terrible conditions.
 The factories were dangerous and would put the girls' health in jeopardy.
 Along with the factories being unsafe, the girls' dormitories were crowded and unsanitary.
 While the factories had many dangerous aspects, it is hard to view them as completely negative.
 Along with giving girls the opportunities for financial freedom, it offered education.
-While working at the factories, education was available to them, they could attend lectures and had access to a library.
-Lowell did provide great inspiration and a beacon of what women can do, but it also had inhumane work conditions that countered the good it was doing.
-When respected figures visited the mills, it was noted that the visitors were only presented with the nicely dressed operatives while they did not gain a glimpse of was the condition of most individuals working at the mills.
+While working at the factories, education was available to them; they could attend lectures and had access to a library.
+While the Lowell mills provided new employment and educational opportunities for women, the working conditions were often harsh.
+When respected figures visited the mills, it was noted that the visitors were only presented with the nicely dressed operatives, while they did not gain a glimpse of the condition of most individuals working at the mills.
 Both the physical and mental state of workers were negatively impacted, representing the hidden dark realities of the mills.
 While the employers lived luxuriously, the workers faced an average working life of only three years.
 The Boston Quarterly Report of 1840 claims that workers were likely better off before beginning their labor at the mills than the condition that they developed during and after starting.
 Therefore, the poor conditions of those working the mills depict a contrasting mission that Francis Cabot Lowell claimed to pursue.
 Although he claimed to desire an improvement from the poor conditions of the British mills, he may not have achieved that.
 Though women particularly were searching for economic freedom, the belief that their quest ended at the Lowell Mills may be contested.
-There may have been greater economic freedom than before, but it came at the costs of low wages to increase the economic wealth of their employers.
+There may have been greater economic freedom than before, but it came at the cost of low wages to increase the economic wealth of their employers.

 Additionally, the women at the mills faced challenges regarding their new economic independence, as the low wages and great temptations to spend their little money kept them under bondage.
 The culture at the mills was often materialistic.
 With many shops enticing girls to purchase items and girls persuading each other, women at the mills still were not economically free.
 They continued to face many voices on how to spend their money.
 Employers already gave them low wages.
 With the expectations to quickly spend their money, women have many external voices determining what enters and exits their wallets.
 Consequently, women at the mills are not reaching the economic freedom that they may have at first sought out for.